NotReallyJustin/ftYeet/planning.md

 ## More on Symmetric Encryption + Key Generation
 * Intrusive thought: Can't we just add a random timer to prevent side channel attacks
 * Allow users to put in authentication codes (basically they serve to generate a MAC).
-If they don't, we'll use a different Key-Derivation function to generate an HMAC key
+If they don't, we'll use a different SALT to generate an HMAC key
     * If one of the keys get compromised, the master key is still safe because of Key Derivation function
 * SALT and IV can be transmitted with encrypted data (or included in the URL).
 Their job is to introduce randomness (and not act as a second authentication factor)